Rubius Therapeutics Inc. (RUBY) and Revance Therapeutics Inc. (NASDAQ:RVNC) Comparing side by side | New Business Observer

 |2.80

-The shares of both Rubius Therapeutics Inc. and Revance Therapeutics Inc. are owned by institutional investors at 94.5% and 87.9% respectively.
-8.4% are Rubius Therapeutics Inc.’s share owned by insiders.
-Comparatively, Revance Therapeutics Inc. has 0.7% of it’s share owned by insiders.
+Rubius Therapeutics Inc. and Revance Therapeutics Inc. has shares held by institutional investors as follows: 94.5% and 87.9%.
+Rubius Therapeutics Inc.’s share held by insiders are 8.4%.
+Comparatively, Revance Therapeutics Inc. has 0.7% of it’s share held by insiders.

 Performance